Two Teams Receive Additional Funding to Accelerate on Path to Market

 PI: Janice Nathan

 EL: Barry Nathan

 M: John Inserra

 A driving analytics platform for power wheelchair users

 Device for measuring inter-ocular pressure in glaucoma patients

 M: Dick Heilman, George Abrahim

-If you are a Pitt innovator who would like to learn more about the process of taking an innovation from the lab to the market, consider attending a two-hour Innovation Igniter workshop.
-Here you will begin thinking about who potential customers for your innovation may be and what value your innovation may offer.
-Click here to learn more and register.
+If you are a Pitt innovator who would like to learn more about the process of taking an innovation from the lab to the market, consider applying to First Gear.